ZhaoG-bio/TLSs/README.md

 # TLSs
-Here are the relevant analysis codes for ARHGAP9 and tertiary lymphoid structure (TLS)
+The code for analysis of ARHGAP9 and tertiary lymphoid structures (TLS) is stored here.